PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 Avoidance of low humidity (below ~30%) also prevents cracking and warping of wooden parts, de-crowning of the soundboard (which degrades the tone of the piano), etc., etc.

 Furthermore, after about a year of steady use, the hammers of a piano become excessively hardened.
 This usually makes the tone unacceptably harsh or bright.
 In turn, the piano’s ability to produce a wide range of volume levels and tone colors is significantly limited.
 The solution: a piano technician inserts needles into the hammer felts, thereby restoring their original resiliency.
-This service is referred to as a “hammer voicing” or “voicing“.
+This service is referred to as “voicing“.

 PART 5: DON’T BUY AN ACOUSTIC PIANO UNLESS…